AudioKit/AudioKit/README.md

 ### AudioKit for iOS Playgrounds
 There are many playground pages within the AudioKit for iOS Playground.
 Each playground includes a demo of a node or operation or an example of sound design.
 The first playground is a Table of Contents in which the playgrounds are organized via markup.
 The playground may also be opened up to view the playgrounds alphabetically.

-### AudioKit for OSX Playgrounds
+### AudioKit for OS X Playgrounds
-OSX Playgrounds are able to launch NSWindows that can be used to control the AudioKit effects processors, so these playgrounds have a UI that allow you to adjust the parameters of an effect very easily.
-However, OSX playgrounds at this point do not support AudioKit nodes that do not use Apple AudioUnit processors, so there are fewer things that we can demonstrate in OSX playgrounds.
+OS X Playgrounds are able to launch NSWindows that can be used to control the AudioKit effects processors, so these playgrounds have a UI that allow you to adjust the parameters of an effect very easily.
+However, OS X playgrounds at this point do not support AudioKit nodes that do not use Apple AudioUnit processors, so there are fewer things that we can demonstrate in OSX playgrounds.
 Hopefully this will be fixed in the future - it is unclear whether the problem is in AudioKit or within the Xcode playground audio implementation.

 ## Tests